sglahn/gradle-dockerfile-plugin/README.md

 If authentication is required use [docker login](https://docs.docker.com/engine/reference/commandline/login/) to add the credential to your `$HOME/.docker/config.json` file.
 [This](https://hub.docker.com/r/sglahn/gradle-dockerfile-plugin-example-project/) is how it looks like when the example project is pushed to DockerHub.
-When the property "removeImagesAfterPush" is set to `true`, the image will be removed from the local registry after the push to the remote registry.
+When the property "removeImagesAfterPush" is set to `true`, the image will be removed from the local repository after the push to a remote repository.
 This is useful e.g. for builds on CI agents.
 ### Configuration
 The following configuration can be added to your Gradle build file: